diyclassics/diyclassics.github.io/cv.md

 #### Manuscripts in submission

 - "*Carpe Iter*: A Case for Latin-themed Field Trips," *Teaching Classical Languages*
-- "Building a Digital Philology Pipeline with the Classical Language Toolkit,” chapter in *Digital Classical Philology*, ed.
-M. Berti.
-DeGruyter.

 #### Manuscripts in preparation